Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

    sudo sh -c 'echo "{ \"storage-driver\": \"overlay2\" }" > /etc/docker/daemon.json'

-There is currently a bug in the kernel of Ubuntu 16.04 which under certain circumstances causes ``tar -x`` to fail on overlayfs with something like:
+There is currently a bug in the kernel of Ubuntu 16.04 which under certain circumstances cause ``tar -x`` to fail on overlayfs with something like:

 .. code-block:: none

   tar: ./deps/0/bin: Directory renamed before its status could be extracted

-This can affect yocto builds inside of Vagrant.
+This can affect Yocto builds inside of Vagrant.
 More information is available in `the bug report`_.
 In short, this bug was fixed in the linux package for Xenial (16.04) as of version 4.4.0-103.126.
 Install the patched kernel: